-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source conservation areas, historic environment and cultural heritage.
-Heritage). this template.
-There are numerous listed buildings within the parish and five SAMs.
-None are currently recorded in the Buildings at Risk Register. removal of heritage assets from the at risk register.
-20. Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
-Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within the conservation area.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
+Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
+Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within the conservation area within Ballingham Bolstone & Hentland Group.
-No historic records of any planning enforcement action or appeals concerning locally important buildings within the one conservation areas.
-To wherever possible improve upon or otherwise maintain current status Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched October 2014)
+There are no outstanding enforcement actions concerning local loss of heritage assets locally important buildings particularly within a conservation area within Weobley at present.
+There is one outstanding appeal (application number P131369/FH, P131370/L) The Stawne, Kington Road.
+No historic records of any planning enforcement action concerning locally important buildings within the conservation area.
+To wherever possible improve upon or otherwise maintain current status.
+Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
+Council Dvt Mgt records (searched August 2014)